arsalan9997/cartoon-suru/README.md

-# 🔮 Astrology Java Maven Web Application
+# 🔮 Cartoon Java Maven Web Application

 A beginner-friendly Java web application that accepts a user's name, date of birth, and birth place and displays a zodiac sign with a predefined demo prediction.